The Elderly and the World Wide Web (Infographic)

 Conversion Rates by Age

 You agree that so far, all this information has been eye-opening.
-If you’re marketing to seniors, then the following elderly and technology statistics will be especially useful for you.
-Interestingly enough, there’s not much difference between conversion rates between the three major categories across three different devices.
+If you’re marketing to seniors, the following elderly and technology statistics will be beneficial for you.
+Interestingly enough, there’s not much difference between conversion rates between the three significant categories across three different devices.